United posts $473 million 3Q profit on federal pandemic aid

 For the third quarter, United’s $473 million profit compared with a loss of $1.84 billion last year and profit of $1.02 billion in the third quarter of 2019.

-United said that excluding special items such as federal aid it would have lost $1.02 per share.
+United said that excluding special items such as federal aid it would have lost $329 million, or $1.02 per share.
 That was better than analysts expected — a loss of $1.58 per share, according to a FactSet survey.

 Revenue was $7.75 billion, about $110 million more than analysts expected but 32% below the same period in 2019.